 Estelle Sieb Community Center at 7774 W. Irving park Rd. was established May 1994 and was dedicated to Estelle Sieb who was known in the early period of Norridge's growth as "The Day Time Mayor".
 The original buildings were used by a bank and cleaning service.
 The property was bought from the cleaning service.

-Montrose Ave.
-Was widened in 1993 to improve traffic flow, eliminate ditches along the side of the road and improve drainage.
+Montrose Avenue was widened in 1993 to improve traffic flow, eliminate ditches along the side of the road and improve drainage.
 Norridge took over the responsibility for the maintenance of the road from the County.

-Montrose / Thatcher Retention Basin, this is a large basin to hold excess run off water during heavy rains until the drainage system can handle it.
-Then it is pumped to the storm sewer.
+The Montrose / Thatcher Retention Basin is a large basin to hold excess run off water during heavy rains until the drainage system can pumped it out to the storm sewer.
 This was installed by Norridge in 1981-1983.
 It has the capacity of 3,000,000 gallons of water.

 Lawrence Avenue Storm Sewer, this is a six (6) foot diameter sewer that was installed in 1962.

 Norridge Youth Activities, established by a proclamation of the Norridge Village Board June 23, 1954